 The Avvo Rating explained

 The Avvo Rating is our effort to evaluate a lawyer’s background based on the information available in an attorney’s Avvo profile.
-We create the rating using a model that considers information the lawyer has included on their profile in addition to the information we collect from public sources like state bar associations and lawyer websites.
+We create the rating using a model that considers information the lawyer has included on their profile in addition to the information we collect from state bar associations and other organizations that license legal professionals.
 Any information that affects the Avvo Rating is visible in an attorney’s profile.
 Avvo does not provide a numerical rating for profiles that have not been claimed by that attorney.

 Why the Avvo Rating can help you find the right attorney:

-- There is no bias.
+- How the Avvo Rating is calculated.
 The rating is calculated using a mathematical model, and all lawyers are evaluated on the same set of standards.

 - The Avvo Rating cannot be bought.
 At Avvo, all lawyers are treated equally.
 We don’t play favorites, and attorneys can’t pay us to improve their ratings.